boucadair/udp-ipfix/draft-ietf-opsawg-tsvwg-udp-ipfix.md

 Reference:
 : This-Document

-# Operational Considerations {#sec-ops}

-The reduced-size encoding specified in {{Section 6.2 of !RFC7011}} is followed whenever fewer octets are needed to report observed safe and unsafe UDP options.
-For example, if only option Kinds <= 32 are observed, then the value of the udpSafeOptions IE can be encoded as unsigned32, or if only option Kinds <= 63 are observed, then the value of the udpSafeOptions IE can be encoded as unsigned64.

-Given the Kind structure of safe and unsafe UDP options, distinct IEs are defined to report safe and unsafe UDP options rather using one single IE that would multiplex both types of option.
-The design in the document is compatible with the use of the reduced-size encoding.

-The presence of udpSafeExIDList (or udpUnsafeExIDList) is an indication that the SAFE (or UNSAFE) Experimental option is observed in a Flow.
-The presence of udpSafeExIDList (or udpUnsafeExIDList) takes precedence over setting the correspoding bit in the udpSafeOptions (or udpUnsafeOptions) IE for the same Flow.
-In order to make use of the reduced-size encoding in the presence of udpSafeExIDList (or udpUnsafeExIDList) IE, the Exporter MUST NOT set to 1 the EXP (or UEXP) flags of the udpSafeOptions (or udpUnsafeOptions) IE that is reported for the same Flow.

-Transport (including MTU) considerations are discussed in {{Section 10 of !RFC7011}}.

 # Examples {#sec-ex}

 ## Reduced-size Encoding

 Given UDP Kind allocation in {{Section 10 of !I-D.ietf-tsvwg-udp-options}} and the option mapping defined in {{udpOptions}} of this document, fewer octets are likely to be used for Flows with mandatory UDP options.

 {{ex-udp}} shows an example of reported values in a udpSafeOptions IE for a Flow in which End of Options List (EOL, Kind=0) and Alternate payload checksum (APC, Kind=2) options are observed.
-One octet is sufficient to report these observed options because the leading zeros are dropped per the reduced-size encoding guidance in {{sec-ops}}.
+One octet is sufficient to report these observed options because the leading zeros are dropped per the reduced-size encoding guidance.
 Concretely, the reported udpSafeOptions IE will be set to 0x05.

 ~~~~
 MSB                                                       LSB